jimcadden/jmcadden.github.io/cs451/readings.md

 description: Paper Reading Assessment for cs451/651
 ---

-This semester you will be responsible for writing a brief assessment **for each paper** we cover.
-You should submitted your assessment *by 10pm*, the evening prior to each lecture.
+This semester you will be responsible for completing a brief written assessment **for each paper** that you've been assigned.
+Assessments should be submitted *by 10pm*, the evening _prior_ to each lecture.

-#### Instructions:
+### Instructions:
+1. Your assessment should touch upon each the following topics: **the problem, the approach, the relation, and your impression**.
-1. Responses should be brief, roughly a paragraph in length for each of sections detailed below.
+1. Your response should be concise, roughly one paragraph in length per topic.
-1. Responses should be entirely in your own words, based on your own impressions.
+1. Responses should be entirely in your own words, based on your own impressions from the reading.
-While it is OK to agree with the authors, you should not copy their language directly.
+(While it is OK to agree with the authors, you should not copy their language directly!)

+### Tips
++ I've provided some guiding pointers for each topic blow, plus an example for MapReduce below.
++ Take your time while reading, and think about the questions as you.
+It takes an experienced PhD student 2-3 hours to fully read a paper.
+Don't rush!
++ Compared to reading, the writing should be relatively quick.
+If you are spending more than 30 minutes doing the assessment, you're likely writing too much!

-#### Submitting
+## Submitting
-+ Submit your assessment in `.txt` format using [gsubmit](https://www.cs.bu.edu/teaching/hw/gsubmit/) on one of the csa* machines.
++ Submit your assessment in all-text (`.txt`) format using [gsubmit](https://www.cs.bu.edu/teaching/hw/gsubmit/) on one of the csa* machines.
-+ Filenames should be in the format `lec[N].txt`, where `N` is the corresponding lecture number.
++ Filenames should be in the format `lec[N].txt`, where `N` is the corresponding lecture number (see the lecture calendar).
++ Always use `cs451` as the class for the gsubmit command, even if you are enrolled in `cs651`
 + Assessments must **submitted by 10:00pm**, the evening _before_ the corresponding lecture.

 > ```